Subho07/dual_cross_pol_theta_clustering/README.md

 <em align="center">Figure 1.
 Clustering plane using ![](https://latex.codecogs.com/gif.latex?\Theta_{\text{xP}}) and ![](https://latex.codecogs.com/gif.latex?H_{\text{xP}}).
 Shaded region in black colour is non feasible.
 The two bounding curves are denoted as "curve I" and "curve II".</em>
 </p>

+The name and colour of zones are given in Figure 2.